 TLC Sandwich (tempeh, lettuce and tomato)

-This tempeh was delicious!
-Which makes me think I must have not had it correctly all the other times.
-I’m so glad I gave it another go.
 It had a slightly smokey taste and a texture I had not experienced with tempeh before.
 The toasted sourdough was beautifully crusty with a slightly tangy taste and chewy texture.
 Paired perfectly with crispy lettuce and slices of tomato.

 The side salad was fresh, filled with refreshing and crispy leaves, tomato, radish, a light sprinkle of quinoa and topped with a light dressing.

-Everything was great apart from one thing, the portion size!
 We definitely didn’t leave hungry but Jonny and I both thought the sandwich was so little.
-Jonny pretty much had finished it in four mouthfuls 😂
+Jonny pretty much had finished it in four mouthfuls ?

 Matcha Latte

-I really needed caffeine, and thought I would be getting a coffee but when I saw that they had matcha latte using oat milk on the menu, how could I refuse?
+I really needed caffeine, and thought I would be getting a coffee but when I saw that they had a matcha latte using oat milk on the menu, how could I refuse?
 It was warm, frothy, creamy and sweet (I added sugar, I needed it!)
 The matcha latte was exactly what I needed.

 It felt so lovely being able to enjoy our food and drink looking out to the beautiful river.
 It’s definitely somewhere you feel a sense of calm, the cafe had such a nice atmosphere to it.